If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 There may be kids out there who could use some guidance and tutelage when studying a subject they struggle to wrap their heads around.
 This is where that big brain of yours comes into the picture.

-Whatever subjects you are good at, it can be monetized as long as there are people who also need the same knowledge.
+Whatever subjects you are good at, can be monetized as long as there are people who also need the same knowledge.

 You can get in touch with parents and ask if you could be of help to their kids academically.
 You could even tutor adults if you’ve got the brain for it.